brokyo/seeker_ii/docs/roadmap.md

 ### Current Session
-- [] Get WTape working!

 ### Near Term Priorities
-- [] Update create motif and clear motif to new architecture
+- [] Update motif playback to new architecture
+-- [] More motif playback speed options
-- [] Port stage to component architecture
+- [] Update clear motif to new architecture
-- [] Arpeggio mode
 - [] wsyn drone mode, play mode, and pluck

 ### Bugs

 ### Long List
-- [] Knob Recorder
-- [] Static voltage outage
+- [] Static voltage out
-- [] Knob recorder
-- [] More motif playback speed options
-- [] Custom params with options wrap around.
-They should be bounded.
-- [] Better fundamental generator.
-- [] Dynamic Params for stage>transform (see: overdub-filter rounds hardcoding)
 - [] Note Event Refactoring
 -- [] Create consistent note event structure in a single place -- [] Separate live vs playback event creation logic -- [] Move event param handling out of `Lane:on_note_on`
-- [] Rebuild window manager.
--- [] Reduce dependency on params system
--- [] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
-We don't need so many params.
 - [] Param preset saving and "default" button in config
-- [] Debug menu
 - [] app_on_screen is vestigial.
 Remove it.
 - [] Keyboard region in `grid_ii.lua` is the only remaining region that isn't a component.
-- [] Screen saver has dynamic lanes
 - [] Add MIDI CC to control ableton recording

 ### Open Questions